sihlfall/vba-regex/README.md

-# VbaRegex—A pure-VBA regular expression engine
+# VbaRegex—A regular expression engine written entirely in VBA

 ## Overview